Skip to content

 2 P.M.
 TO 6 P.M.

-It is in this perspective that the island of Poveglia perfectly embodies the Gothic aesthetic, evoking this fear of the ravages of time as well as that of the claustrophobic feeling of confinement in space.
+It is in this light that the island of Poveglia perfectly embodies the Gothic, conferring this fear of inheritance in time with a claustrophobic feeling of confinement in space.
 The cultural clichés that tend to conceive of insularity as a metaphor for death and mystery have been reinforced in this case by the backdrop of Venice, a city that prides itself on its narrative of decadence.
-In this sense, it is also impossible to deny the paradigm according to which Venice has been seen and perceived since the 19th century as a city whose decline is inevitable.
-Its macabre decline and flamboyant death have contributed to building the myth that surrounds it, thus attracting a staggering number of tourists who come every year to see it die.
-By putting into dialogue imagination and reality, official history and vernacular narratives, then sources of expert knowledge and their popular reception, Niederstrass attempts to understand the haunted narrative of the island of Poveglia and the lagoon that bathes it.
+In this sense, it is also impossible to deny the paradigm according to which Venice has been seen and perceived since the 19th century as a city whose decline is inevitable and whose macabre decay and flamboyant death have contributed to building the myth that surrounds it.
+Moreover, a staggering number of tourists come there every year to see it die.

 Back To Top